derekburgess/jaws/docs/adr/0013-capture-identity-lifecycle-and-observation-scope.md

 `CaptureRecord` is an immutable lifecycle snapshot.
 It records source kind/name, state, registration/start/end, packet count, content SHA-256 when available, perspective when known, capture filter, tool versions, legacy alias, and a non-secret failure code.
+`CaptureSpec` is the explicit input to new ingest operations: live capture requires a host entity, while PCAP perspective is optional and must come from the caller or dataset manifest.
+A PCAP spec requires its content digest.
+The ingest service copies these values without consulting the importer machine.
 Transitions follow the already declared state graph:

 - `registered` to `running` for a live interface or `importing` for a PCAP;